AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

 ![Component Toolbar](assets/component_toolbar_inherited_web_new.png)

-Tap the component to view the following options:
+Select the component to view the following options:

 * **Copy:** Copy a component and paste it in other places in the Interactive Communication.
 * **Cut:** Move a component from one place to another in the Interactive Communication.